AhmedMahmood19/Rent-A-Roo/README.md

 │   ├── connection.py   #connects application to a database
 │   └── models.py       #contains all the database schemas(called models in this project)
 │
-├── routers
-│   ├── __init__.py
+├── routers             #contains all of the API Endpoints, grouped into files │   ├── __init__.py
 │   ├── Authentication.py
 │   ├── listings.py
+│   ├── users.py
+│   ├── ratingsandquestions.py
-│   └── users.py
+│   └── reservations.py
 │
-├── schemas             #Contains all pydantic models(called schemas) │   ├── __init__.py
+├── schemas             #Contains all pydantic models(used for data validation) │   ├── __init__.py
 │   ├── listingSchemas.py
+│   ├── userSchemas.py
+│   ├── ratingandquestionSchemas.py
-│   └── userSchemas.py
+│   └── reservationSchemas.py
 │
 └── static              #Contains all static files that are transferred to and from frontend
     └── images